An Operational Framework for Nonclassicality in Quantum Communication Networks

 We list the nonclassicality witnesses considered for the prepare-and-measure network in Table~\ref{Table:prepare_and_measure-nonclassicality-witnesses}.
 Three of the considered prepare-and-measure network nonclassicality witnesses have been previously studied.
 Facet $\Fbf_{\PM}^a$ corresponds to a well known dimensionality witness for the $\PM(\sigarb{3,2}{2}{2})$ network and $\Vbf_{\PM}^{\text{RAC}_n}$ corresponds to the $n$-bit random access simulation game, for which we consider the cases where $n=2$ and $n=3$.
 The remaining facet inequalities have not been reported to our knowledge where $\Fbf^b_{\PM}$, $\Fbf^c_{\PM}$, and $\Fbf^d_{\PM}$ bound the $\PM(\sigarb{3,3}{2}{2})$ network while $\Fbf^e_{\PM}$ bounds the $\PM(\sigarb{8,3}{2}{2})$.

 For each prepare-and-measure nonclassicality witness in Table~\ref{Table:prepare_and_measure-nonclassicality-witnesses}, we optimize the variational ans\"{a}tze for the QC, EACC, and EAQC scenarios depicted in Fig. \ref{fig:point-to-point_circuit_ansatzes}.
 We plot the respective quantum violations and their noise robustness in Fig.~\ref{fig:quantum_violations_of_prepare_and_measure_nonclassicality}.
+We observe in all cases that the maximum violation for EACC resources exceeds that of QC resources, suggesting that EACC is a stronger resource than QC such that

-Our numerical results suggest that, in the prepare-and-measure scenario, EACC resources are stronger than QC resources, however, upper bounds on the QC violations are needed to prove this conjecture.
-Furthermore, we find in all bit one case that EAQC resources are sufficient to achieve the maximal possible violation.
-The exception being the three-bit RAC, $\Vbf_{\PM}^{\text{RAC}_3}$ because dense coding only boosts the classical communication to $d^2=4$, meaning that the sender's input alphabet of size $|\Xmc_1|=8$ cannot be fully communicated to the receiver, which prevents EAQC resources from achieving the maximal possible score.
+This hierarchy is shown to hold in References~\cite{pawlowski2012_eacc_qc_simulation,Tavakoli2022_ea_communications}, further validating our methods.{Furthermore, References~\cite{pawlowski2012_eacc_qc_simulation,Tavakoli2022_ea_communications} show that $\Qbb^{\PM(\sigarb{\Xmc_1,\Xmc_2}{2}{\Ymc_2})} \subseteq \Cbb^{\PM(\sigarb{\Xmc_1,\Xmc_2}{2}{\Ymc_2})}_{\EA}$, meaning that one bit of entanglement-assisted classical communication can simulate one qubit of communication with zero error.} We find in all but one case that EAQC resources are sufficient to achieve the maximal possible violation.
+The exception being the three-bit RAC, $\Vbf_{\PM}^{\text{RAC}_3}$, because dense coding only boosts the classical communication to $d^2=4$, meaning that the sender's input alphabet of size $|\Xmc_1|=8$ cannot be fully communicated to the receiver, which prevents EAQC resources from achieving the maximal possible score.